SolanaFox2/Book_Summaries/The Wisdom of the Bullfrog.md

-# The-Wisdom-of-the-Bullfrog-Admiral-William-H-McRaven_processed
+# The Wisdom of the Bullfrog

 ## cognitivetech/obook_summary:q5_k_m

-### Cover

-OceanofPDF.com

 Let me know if you'd like me to explain anything about this website or its potential uses!